 By March 31, 2028 and each March 31 of a Rate Case Year thereafter, and by March 31 in a Forecast Year that «Customer Name» submits a Total Retail Load forecast revision pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall revise and state «Customer Name»’s Slice Percentage in section 1 of Exhibit K.

-After BPA calculates «Customer Name»’s Slice Percentage for the Fiscal Year pursuant to section 5.3. of this Agreement, BPA shall not make mid-Fiscal Year adjustments to «Customer Name»’s Slice Percentage.
+After BPA calculates «Customer Name»’s Slice Percentage for the Fiscal Year pursuant to this section 5.3, BPA shall not make mid-Fiscal Year adjustments to «Customer Name»’s Slice Percentage.
 BPA shall adjust «Customer Name»’s Block Amount when a mid-Fiscal Year adjustment is required.

 End Option 1

-Option 2: Include the following for customers if their Slice Percentage is limited pursuant to section 11.9 and if the customer is a public body
+Option 2: Include the following for customers if their Slice Percentage is limited pursuant to section 11.9 and if the customer is a public body.

 5.3 Annual Calculation of Slice Percentage